socolofs/tamoc/README.rst

 For typical usage, please see the ./bin directory of the source distribution for various example scripts.

-Version 2.3.0:  Added new post-processing methods to the bent plume model
+Version 2.3.1:  Added new post-processing methods to the bent plume model
+                module.
-                module and added a new module to replace the Fortran codes that are used by the dbm module.
+Version 2.3.0:  Added a new module to replace the Fortran codes that are used
+                by the dbm module.
 Now, a Fortran compiler is not required to install and run TAMOC.
 Version 2.2.0:  Updated the ambient module so that it is not based on and
                 compatible with xarray Dataset objects, updated all tests to pass with the latest version of TAMOC, revised the